-For example, if you search for the 2020 Olympic Games in Tokyo, you will see this card on the right with event details.
+For example, if you search for the 2022 FIFA World Cup, you will see this card on the right with event details.

 This does not a direct SEO benefit, but is useful for users who want information about a particular event.

 These appear as a series of videos placed in a carousel format and appear at the top of Google search results.
 This is a brilliant feature that lets your video link stand out from other search results.

 Moreover, this type of results can feature even when the user is not specifically searching for videos.
 The search query could be a question or a topic, and the search results can include both videos and article links.
 But, because these videos are featured right at the top, these results stand out from the rest and often get higher clicks.

 So, you can use this rich snippet to get your videos featured at the top of the Google search results page and get more views.
 This will help you get more clicks and website traffic, which, in turn, is suitable for SEO.

 When a user searches for flight information, Google automatically embeds a flight checking and booking feature in the search results.
 This is what this rich snippet does, provides users a platform to book flights right from the Google search results page without even going to a website.

 This is a feature that is used by businesses to highlight their store locations for local SEO.
 When a user searches for a local business, Google displays a list of stores along with the map listings.

 Once you click on any one store, a detailed information card opens, which is the “local business information” rich snippet.
 Here’s what it looks like.